-•Must be a U.S. citizen or have filed for citizenship.

-•Must have a letter of 'intent to hire' from a prospective employer.

-•Must be physically fit to perform the job.
+- · Must be at least 18 years old. - Must have a high school diploma or a G.E.D. certificate. - Must be a U.S. citizen or have filed for citizenship. - Must have a letter of 'intent to hire' from a prospective employer. - Must have reliable transportation. - · Must be physically fit to perform the job.